-To make insurance affordable, insurers ask customers to contribute an amount in the event of a claim.
-Here at The Buzz we provide you a choice of the basic excess you would be willing to pay.
+To make insurance affordable insurers ask customers to contribute an amount in the event of a claim - a basic excess.
+Here at The Buzz we provide you with a choice of the basic excess you would be willing to pay.
 Your basic excess amount will be shown on your Certificate of Insurance.